 Thoughts and Ideas.
 A child may have an active mind that easily senses threats to his well-being.
 Encountering a challenging problem on a math test, for example, he might quickly conclude that he isn’t smart enough to pass the test, and experience an automatic reaction that triggers a meltdown, even before he is aware of the thought.
 The key to helping children avoid such catastrophic reactions to thoughts and ideas is to help them talk about what’s going on inside.
 Discussing one’s feelings can help calm the body’s reaction to stress.
 In Tina Bryson and Dan Siegel’s words, “If we can name it we can tame it.”
 Watch the child to detect signs of physiological distress and work to prevent the meltdown so that you can compassionately support the child and help her counter the negative thoughts and ideas.

 Of course, you can’t always identify what caused a meltdown.
 Meltdowns and tantrums are simply a signal that children have exceeded their capacity to cope and they need supportive adults to gently help them through the moment.

 My latest book, Beyond Behaviors describes a neurodevelopmental paradigm shift in how we can support children with persistent behavioral challenges.
-Join our newsletter at the top of the page and a growing community of parents and professionals pushing for more compassionate approaches to support behaviorally challenged children.
+Join our newsletter at the bottom of the page and a growing community of parents and professionals pushing for more compassionate approaches to support behaviorally challenged children.